Can I Obtain Compensation for a Motorcycle Accident if I Did Not Wear a Helmet?

 You should also work with an attorney on your claim if you were not wearing a helmet.
 A trusted lawyer knows how to build a strong case and work to try to make sure you are not assigned more fault for the crash than you deserve, even if you were not wearing a helmet.

 Contact an Attorney for Help with Your Motorcycle Accident Claim

 After a motorcycle accident, you need all the compensation that you can get, especially if you were seriously injured.
 Severe injuries are more likely in situations when you are not wearing a helmet.

 The skilled motorcycle accident attorneys at Simien & Simien can conduct a thorough investigation into your claim to determine whether you have the right to recover compensation for your injuries and whether your recovery will be reduced because you were not wearing a helmet.

-We provide a free consultation so that we can learn about your claim and you can learn about your legal options.
+A Baton Rouge personal injury lawyer from our firm can provide a free consultation so that we can learn about your claim and you can learn about your legal options.
 We work on a contingency fee basis, meaning that you will not owe us anything unless we recover on your claim.

 Fill out a Free Case Evaluation form right now.